-- Must be a resident of the Commonwealth of Pennsylvania. - Be enrolled in the ET (Code 653), DMS (Code 548), IT (Code 599), AP (Code 596) program, or GA (Code 581). - Student must maintain at least a 3.0 cumulative grade-point average after completion of the first year received. - Be employed in an approved site within one year of graduation for each year NET Scholarship was received. - The scholarship will convert to a loan if a student fails to satisfy the requirements of the eligible program or fails to perform the work obligations.
-In a case where the scholarship converts to a loan, payments are due immediately.
-However, you can request an in-school deferment by calling 1-800-692-7392.
+- Be a resident of the Commonwealth of Pennsylvania. - · Be a high school graduate. - · File the FAFSA to apply for a Federal Pell Grant. - Apply for the Pennsylvania State Grant. - Be enrolled in ET (Code 653), DMS (Code 548), IT (Code 599), AP (Code 596), or GA (Code 581). - Maintain at least a 3.0 cumulative GPA during post-secondary study. - Begin qualified employment in the state within one year after completion of studies. - Maintain full-time employment in PA 12 months for each academic year that the scholarship was received.
+Funds received for part-time terms require a proportionally shorter work obligation.

+The scholarship will convert to a loan if a student fails to: maintain a 3.0 GPA; complete an eligible program; complete the work obligation or satisfy other scholarship requirements.
+The loan repayment begins immediately upon incompletion of requirements.
+Students may apply to defer payments by contacting 1-800-692-7392.

-Filing Dates.
-Application must be submitted to PHEAA by December 31 of the academic school year to receive the NET Scholarship.
+Filing Dates Application must be submitted to PHEAA by December 31 of the academic school year to receive the NET Scholarship.
 Apply online at www.pheaa.org.